liamcryan/emi/README.rst

             if r.ok:
                 return True

-    @htmlsession_get.activate  # easy_mock_method will activate and be used instead of HTMLSession.get
+    @htmlsession_get.activate  # htmlsession_get will activate and be used instead of HTMLSession.get
     def test_my_boolean_method():
         assert my_boolean_method(url='https://google.com') is True